-Similar to our research, other studies have shown that the approach of medical staff to resuscitation at the threshold of viability varies and does not always adhere to published guidelines and framework.
-One possible cause is that the prognosis of premature birth at the threshold of viability is not solely dependent on gestational age and is more complex.[9]
+Similar to our research, other studies have shown that the approach of medical staff to resuscitation at the threshold of viability varies and does not always adhere to published guidelines and frameworks.
+One possible cause is that the prognosis of premature birth at the threshold of viability is not solely dependent on GA and is more complex.
 To better reflect the views of medical professionals, guidelines should take into consideration additional factors that affect the survival and survival without impairment of these newborns.
-This may result in guidelines that more accurately represent the diversity of opinions.[30]
+This may result in guidelines that more accurately represent the diversity of opinions.

-Despite having more detailed guidelines that consider various factors when determining whether resuscitation should be recommended or avoided beyond gestational age, the medical staff still have their own attitudes and make decisions that deviate from these guidelines.
-In the UK, neonatal professionals' interpretation and subsequent management decisions do not always follow the guideline framework's recommendations.[21]
-Lore et al found that physicians' views of extremely early newborns' future quality of life correlated with self-reported resuscitation preferences and varied by specialty and level of training.[31]
-Varying approaches utilized by midwives, obstetricians, neonatologists, and nurses who provide perinatal counseling to parents at extremely low gestational ages lead to conflicting advice, particularly when opinions regarding treatment decisions diverged.
-[32] In the US, Boghossian et al demonstrated a significant regional disparity in perinatal interventions for the care of neonates at 22 and 23 weeks' gestation.
+Despite having more detailed guidelines that consider various factors when determining whether resuscitation should be recommended or avoided beyond GA, the medical staff still have their own attitudes and make decisions that deviate from these guidelines.
+In the UK, neonatal professionals' interpretation and subsequent management decisions do not always follow the guideline framework's recommendations.
+LoRe et al found that physicians' views of extremely early newborns' future quality of life correlated with self-reported resuscitation preferences and varied by specialty and level of training.
+Varying approaches used by midwives, obstetricians, neonatologists and nurses who provide perinatal counselling to parents at extremely low GAs lead to conflicting advice, particularly when opinions regarding treatment decisions diverge.
+In the USA, Boghossian et al demonstrated a significant regional disparity in perinatal interventions for the care of neonates at 22 and 23 weeks gestation.
 Regional and racial-ethnic differences can also influence perinatal interventions.
-Thus, for example, in the Northeast and West regions in the US, neonates from minority backgrounds at 22 and 23 weeks' gestation received a greater amount of postnatal life support.[26]
+Thus, for example, in the Northeast and West regions of the USA, neonates from minority backgrounds at 22 and 23 weeks gestation received a greater amount of postnatal life support.

 As suggested by Williams et al, plausible solution to bridge the gap between the viewpoints of healthcare providers and the guidelines would be to create guidelines based on comprehensive and extensive survey of medical professionals from various specialties who manage premature infants.
-This would enable the creation of guidelines that reflect a diverse range of accepted perspectives.[33]
+This would enable the creation of guidelines that reflect a diverse range of accepted perspectives.

 Our study has limitations.
-We acknowledge the potential controversy surrounding the strategy of resuscitating if the baby is deemed 'vital' (as outlined in Table 1, strategies 3&4).
-It is noted that Apgar scores and heart rates at 1 and 5 minutes may not reliably predict survival or intact neurologic survival.[32]
+We acknowledge the potential controversy surrounding the strategy of resuscitating if the baby is deemed 'vital' (as outlined in table 1, strategies 3 and 4).
+It is noted that Apgar scores and heart rates at 1 and 5 min may not reliably predict survival or intact neurological survival.
 Nevertheless, similar to the consideration of other treatment options, neonatologists contributed suggestions regarding these options during the construction of the questionnaire, and they were all chosen intermittently in the survey itself.
-Seventy-one response rate, while good, may be considered moderate for such an important topic and given its descriptive nature.
-Non-responders' characteristics were similar to responders (data not shown).
+71 response rate, while good, may be considered moderate for such an important topic and given its descriptive nature.
+Nonresponders' characteristics were similar to responders (data are not shown).
 Additionally, this is a survey, and there might be a gap between what neonatologists say they would do and their actual practices.
 Further studies should compare the results of the survey to actual data regarding resuscitation and survival rates in various neonatal deliveries.